 Weights First Will Burn More Calories Through EPOC

-There are many great reasons, why you should lift before performing cardio.
+There are many great reasons, why you should lift weights before performing cardio.
 But, the fact of the matter is, it depends on what matters to you most.
 If you’re looking to get into better general shape, lose weight, get stronger and overall be a fit human, then resistance training before cardio.
 On the flip side, if you’re training for a marathon or triathlon, and building lean muscle mass and losing body fat isn’t your top priority, then you should probably focus on running or cycling.
 Whichever training modality you perform first, just known you’re going to expend more energy doing it.
-But, in your case, stick with lifting weights, then hitting the hamster wheel.
+But, in your case, stick with lifting weights, then hitting the cardio.

 SWOLVERINE IS AN ENDURANCE ATHLETE AND ACTIVE LIFESTYLE BRAND.
 MADE FOR THE ELITE ATHLETE, AND THE STRONG-WILLED OUR PRODUCTS WERE DESIGNED TO FUEL YOUR ATHLETIC PERFORMANCE.
 WE PERFORM WHEN YOU PERFORM.